tareqimbasher/NetPad/README.md

 ## Motivation

-We love [LINQPad](https://www.linqpad.net/), but we also miss its tremendous utility when not working on Windows.
+We love LINQPad, but we also miss its tremendous utility when not working on Windows.
 This is an effort to develop an open-source, web-enabled, cross-platform alternative.

-The goal isn't to reach 100% feature parity with LinqPad, but to offer an acceptable alternative that covers the features developers most commonly need, and if we're lucky, a few new useful ones!
+The goal isn't to reach 100% feature parity with LINQPad, but to offer an acceptable alternative that covers the features developers most commonly need, and if we're lucky, a few new useful ones!

 #### If you like the project, please star it :star2:!